nicholasadamou/nicholasadamou/README.md

 - 🪟 [React iFrame](https://github.com/nicholasadamou/react-iframe): Have you ever needed to add headers to an iframe?
 - 💡 [StoreContext](https://github.com/nicholasadamou/StoreContext): A ref-based generic context for ultra fast React component updates.
 - 💿 [Storage](https://github.com/nicholasadamou/storage): Have you ever needed to listen to localStorage or sessionStorage to change from within the same tab?
+- 📚 [Kindle Book Downloader](https://gist.github.com/nicholasadamou/cfbadacf8fe1705683cb7d3b775379a2): 📥 Download all your Kindle books before Feb 26, 2025!
+This script saves you hours by automating the process of downloading hundreds or even thousands of Kindle books from your Amazon Content Library.
+Instead of manually clicking through pages, opening menus, and selecting download options for each book, this script handles everything for you!

 #### Python